lexibank/smithborneo/README.md

 # Languages of Borneo

+## How to cite

+If you use these data please cite
-Cite the source dataset as
+- the original source
   > Smith, Alexander.
 2017.
 The Languages of Borneo: A comprehensive classification.
 (Doctoral dissertation, University of Hawai'i at Mānoa; 723pp.).
+- the derived dataset using the DOI of the [particular released version](../../releases/) you were using

+## Description

 This dataset is licensed under a https://creativecommons.org/licenses/by-nc/4.0/ license